 - i.
-Summary information on the performance of the SO2 CEMS, including the information for a "Summary Report" specified by 40 CFR 60.7(d).
-When the SO2 CEMS was not inoperative, repaired or adjusted except for zero and span checks, this such information shall be stated in the report as specified by 40 CFR 60.7(c)(4). - ii.
-If specifically requested by the Illinois EPA or the CEMS downtime was more than 5 percent of the total operating time for the affected boilers: the date and time identifying each period during which the CEMS was inoperative except for zero and span checks, and the nature of CEMS repairs or adjustments and a summary of quality assurance data consistent with 40 CFR Part 75, i.e., the dates and results of the Linearity Test(s) and any Relative Accuracy Test Audit(s) during the quarter, a listing of any days when a required daily calibration was not performed, and the date and duration of any periods when the CEMS was "out-of-control" as addressed by 40 CFR 75.24. - iii.
+Summary information on the performance of eachthe SO2 CEMS, including the information for a "Summary Report" specified by 40 CFR 60.7(d).
+When the SO2 CEMS was not inoperative, repaired or adjusted except for zero and span checks, this shall be stated in the report- as specified by 40 CFR 60.7(c)(4). - If specifically requested by the Illinois EPA or the CEMS downtime was more than 5 percent of the total operating time for the affected boiler: boilers: the date and time identifying each period during which the CEMS was inoperative except for zero and span checks, and the nature of CEMS repairs or adjustments and a summary of quality assurance data consistent with 40 CFR Part 75, i.e., the dates and results of the Linearity Test(s) and any Relative Accuracy Test Audit(s) during the quarter, a listing of any days when a required daily calibration was not performed, and the date and duration of any periods when the CEMS was "out-of-control" as addressed by 40 CFR 75.24. - iii.
 The following information for each period when SO_2 emissions were in excess of the limitation in Condition 7.1.4(c).
-When there were no such exceedances, this shall be stated in the report. - A. The starting date and time of the SO_2 excess emissions. - B. The duration of the excess emissions. - C. The one-hour and three-hour average (lb/hour) for each three-hour block of excess emissions. - D. A detailed explanation of the cause of the excess emissions.
+When there were no such exceedances, this shall be stated in the report. - A. The starting date and time of the SO_2 excess emissions. - B. The duration of the excess emissions.

-- E. A detailed explanation of any_corrective

-actions

-any_corrective

-actions

-taken to-lessen-the-emissions

-to-lessen-the-emissions

-to-lessen-the-emissions

-to-lessen-the-emissions

-actions

-to-lessen-the-emissions

-actions

-to-lessen-the-emissions

-to-lessen-the-emissions

-actions

-<a href="mailto:any_correcti

-- For SO2 emissions, the averaging period is a three-hour block average, as used to determine compliance with the limitations of Condition 7.1.4(c).
-The records for excess emissions shall consist of three-hour block emission averages during which the limitation was exceeded.

-- c.
-Reporting of NO_x Emissions
+- C. A copy of the recordsThe one-hour and three-hour average (lb/hour) for the each three-hour block of excess emissions, as maintained pursuant to Condition 7.1.9(d)(ii), including the measured emission rate. - D. A detailed explanation of the cause of the excess emissions. - E. A detailed explanation of corrective actions and actions taken to lessen the emissions. - For SO_2 emissions, the averaging period is a three-hour block average, as used to determine compliance with the limitations of Condition 7.1.4(c).
+The records for excess emissions shall consist of three-hour block emission averages during which the limitation was exceeded. - c.
+Reporting of $NO{\rm x}$ Emissions